 Natural language generation (NLG) tools, which will soon be built into most BI tools, automate data analysis and type or read the results to business users.

 NLG can save busy managers a lot of time studying reports or sifting through large volumes of data looking for what’s significant.
 NLG tools can find the proverbial needle in a haystack.
 The technology is still in its infancy and its application is somewhat proscribed, but it has huge potential to revolutionize how organizations analyze data.

-Learn what Syncsort’s Data Integration and Trillium’s Data Quality solutions can do to efficiently deliver – and ensure the integrity of – all critical enterprise data assets to next-generation Big Data environments for trusted, actionable insights.
+Learn what Syncsort’s Data Integration solutions can do to efficiently deliver – and ensure the integrity of – all critical enterprise data assets to next-generation Big Data environments for trusted, actionable insights.